radley/Android-OMG-Star-Wars-Demo/README.md

 # OMG Star Wars!
-Practice exercise for loading and displaying content from the Star Wars API:
+Android exercise for loading and displaying content from the Star Wars API:

 https://swapi.co/